 It is being constructed in two phases.
-Construction of Muskrat Falls Generating Station and Labrador-Island Link project forms part of Phase I. Phase II involves construction of Gull Island Generating station and the Maritime Transmission Link between Bottom Brook in Newfoundland and Cape Breton in Nova Scotia.
+Construction of the Muskrat Falls Generating Station and Labrador-Island Link project forms Phase I. Phase II involves the construction of the Gull Island Generating station and Maritime Transmission Link between Bottom Brook in Newfoundland and Cape Breton in Nova Scotia.

 Nalcor Energy and Emera signed the project partnership agreement in November 2010.
 As per the agreement, the Muskrat Falls Generating Station will be 100% owned and operated by Nalcor Energy and the entire Transmission Line project will be owned by Nalcor Energy and Emera in the proportion of 51% and 49%, respectively.

-Nalcor Energy reserves the right to acquire full ownership of the Labrador-Island Link any time.
+Nalcor Energy reserves the right to acquire full ownership of the Labrador-Island Link at any time.

-Emera will invest $600m on the Labrador-Island Link.
+Emera will invest $600m in the Labrador-Island Link.
 In return, it will get Nalcor’s transmission rights in Nova Scotia, New Brunswick and New England.
-Ownership of Maritime Link will be transferred to Nalcor Energy at the end of the contract period for $1.
+Ownership of the Maritime Link will be transferred to Nalcor Energy at the end of the contract period for $1.

 In addition to the above clauses, the agreement focuses on the economic development of the region by reserving jobs for the local population in Labrador.